Updated 27 April 2019:

 However if you want to make choices in the level of healthcare you receive, especially if it is for a major incident, then you pay for what you get and the costs can add up even in Thailand.
 I remember being sent an email about an Englishman living in Phuket, who I had met during my time there.
 He went through a car windscreen in an accident and friends were asking for donations to help fund a 1 million baht recovery – that’s A$40,000.
 Dramatic I know but it’s the big things you want to be covered for.

-Speaking of choice we recently took my stepdaughter Peng, who has cerebral palsy which affects her mobility, to one of the major public hospitals in Khon Kaen, a big city an hour and a half from us for her six monthly check-up.
+Speaking of choice we recently took my stepdaughter Peng, who has mobility problems, to one of the major public hospitals in Khon Kaen, a big city an hour and a half from us for her six monthly check-up.
 I have never seen so many people in hospital waiting areas.
 There would have been 50 people lined up waiting for x-rays and each department was packed.

 There were plenty of people who were obviously patients lying on wheelie beds mixed in with everyone else.
 Now I am sure that everyone would have been seen eventually (we waited four hours with Peng for a ten minute examination the time before last) and the cost would have been zero or low but do you really want to go through that?